 83. Wood Preserving (excluding waterborne)

-84. All Other Sources not listed herein that the Department determines an air quality concern exists or one which would emit significant malodorous emissions
+84. All Other Sources not listed herein that DEQ determines an air quality concern exists or one which would emit significant malodorous emissions

 85. All Other Sources not listed herein which would have actual emissions, if the source were to operate uncontrolled, of 5 or more tons a year of PM10 if located in a PM10 non-attainment or maintenance area, or 10 or more tons of any single criteria pollutant in any part of the state